Sherab-Z/note-taker/pseudo.md

     f. add 'x' button:
         i. removeNote(): deletes note from browser's html
     g. add note to shortest column
-        i. compare column lengths
+        i. compare column lengths & assign note to shortest column
-            1. leftArr = array of notes with class="left-note"
+            1. let sideCounter = 0
-            2. make array of notes with class="right-note"
-            3. compare array lengths to find the shortest ii. append corresponding class to new note div's class attribute
+            1. iterate through notes, increment sideCounter for each right-note, decrement for each left-note
+            3.  - if sideCounter <= 0: append "left-note" to div class (note goes to left  side if cols are equal)
+                - else if sideCounter > 0: append "right-note" to div class
+    h. remove id="new-note"

 4. When 'View Detail' is clicked on a note, modal pops up:
     - displays entire note text